Guidelines for Honors in History

 1. Continue focused study of a topic from a seminar that produced a strong research paper based on substantial original research.
 Upon the seminar’s completion, the student should approach either the seminar instructor or another member of the History Department qualified in the topic’s field with the request to supervise an additional semester of research and writing under the auspices of an Independent Study (HIS 490), with the goal of producing a final paper of at least 27,000 words.

-2. Begin her or his independent course of study by engaging in two semesters of Independent Study dedicated to intense academic research and writing with the goal of producing a paper of at least 27,000 words eligible for Honors.
+2. Begin their independent course of study by engaging in two semesters of Independent Study dedicated to intense academic research and writing with the goal of producing a paper of at least 27,000 words eligible for Honors.
 During the course of the Independent Study, the Project Director will assess the quality of the project.
 As early as possible, the Project Director will help the student decide whether to present the project for Honors by encouraging outstanding projects and discouraging those that do not promise to reach a high standard of academic achievement.

 By the beginning of the second semester of the independent project that may be proposed for Honors, the Project Director will guide the student toward choosing an appropriate Committee for a potential Honors defense.
 The Committee will comprise at least three but no more than five faculty members, with the option of including one from another department, program, or institution.
 (These guidelines should be shared with all external Committee members.)
 At least two of the Committee members will come from the History Department, of which at least one will hold a tenure-track appointment in the History Department.
 The Project Director never belongs to the Honors Committee.
-After organizing an Honors Committee, the student must distribute her or his draft proposal and bibliography to all members of the Committee to determine if any Committee member has particular concerns regarding the project’s methodology or direction.
+After organizing an Honors Committee, the student must distribute their draft proposal and bibliography to all members of the Committee to determine if any Committee member has particular concerns regarding the project’s methodology or direction.
 Thereafter, Committee members are expected to provide substantive feedback on the project as it develops.
 Throughout the process, the Project Director should consult with any member of the campus community who might aid the student with the project.

 All the requirements for an Independent Study project obtain for Honors theses.
 Project Directors will point students who wish to earn Honors in the History Department to the College's policy for Departmental Honors in the current College Catalog.
 Additionally, students must fulfill departmental requirements by having a minimum grade point average of 3.30 in History courses before the semester in which Honors is to be awarded.